 Why did I remember this and why am I telling you?
 Because this was one of those moments that contradicts every negative story and recollection that is generally recounted with regard to subway travel, and it also evokes the spirit of this wonderful new book entitled Metro, by veteran photographer Herb Robinson.

-The Subway or Tube as it is affectionately known here in London, is the city's lifeblood.
+The Subway or Tube as it is affectionately known here in London, is a city's lifeblood.
 Its network of tunnels criss-cross the body of the metropolis like a mechanical vascular system, the trains the blood in its veins, endlessly transporting millions of people as they go about their daily lives.

 As a Londoner, I have become absorbed into its plasma - a single platelet - that not only relies on it but - for the most part - enjoys the little dramas and snippets of personal soap operas that are played out before me.
 Sitting in my front row seat, catching what I can before the "commercial breaks" that are station stops constantly refresh the narrative by sweeping members of the cast on and off of its perpetually shifting stage.